-- 31st - The battle of Jutland begins, it will be the largest naval battle of the war.
+- 31st - The Battle of Jutland begins, it will be the largest naval battle of the war.
 The Germans tried to trap a scouting group of the main British fleet.
 Eventually, this leads to both fleets directly clashing.

 - Jutland would be the last major clash of battleships in history.

 - 1st - Battle of Jutland ends.
 Both sides have lost large numbers of ships and men.
-The Germans have suffered less casualties but their fleet won't try and challenge the British fleet for the rest of the war.
+The Germans have suffered fewer casualties but their fleet won't try and challenge the British fleet for the rest of the war.

 - 4th - The Brusilov offensive begins, a large Russian offensive to try and relieve pressure from the French at Verdun.

 - Although the offensive isn't a complete success, the attacks coordinated by general Brusilov make large breakthroughs.
-This the biggest Russian success of the war and cripples the Austro-Hungarian army.
+This was the biggest Russian success of the war and cripples the Austro-Hungarian army.

-- 1st - Battle of the Somme begins, British and French forces will attack German lines along the Somme river.
+- 1st - Battle of the Somme begins, British and French forces will attack German lines along the Somme River.
 Land will be slowly gained at huge costs.

 - British casualties will almost reach 60,000 on the first day of the Somme; this is the worst day in the history of the British army.

-- 4th/5th - The Battle of Rumani, this is the final attack by Ottoman and German forces on the Suez canal.
+- 4th/5th - The Battle of Rumani.
+This is the final attack by Ottoman and German forces on the Suez Canal.
 British Empire forces successfully repel the attacking forces.

 - 27th - Romania begins mobilisation and declares war on Austria-Hungary.